-CONTROL MEASURES: The FHWA/FTA project shall comply with any PM{10} and $PM{2.5}$ control measures in the applicable implementation plan.
-This criterion is satisfied if the project-level conformity determination contains a written commitment from the project sponsor to include in the final plans, specifications and estimates for the project those control measures (for the purpose of limiting PM{10} and $PM{2.5}$ emissions from the construction activities or normal use and operation associated with the project) that are contained in the applicable implementation plan.
-[7/1/98; 20.11.3.214 NMAC - Rn, 20 NMAC 11.03.II.15, 6/1/02; A, 6/13/05; Rn, 20.11.3.117 NMAC, 11/15/10]
+20.11.3.117 CRITERIA AND PROCEDURES: COMPLIANCE WITH PM10 and PM2.5 CONTROL MEASURES: The FHWA/FTA project shall comply with any PM10 and PM2.5 control measures in the applicable implementation plan.
+This criterion is satisfied if the project-level conformity determination contains a written commitment from the project sponsor to include in the final plans, specifications and estimates for the project those control measures (for the purpose of limiting PM10 and PM2.5 emissions from the construction activities or normal use and operation associated with the project) that are contained in the applicable implementation plan.
+[20.11.3.117 NMAC - Rn, 20.11.3.214 NMAC, 11/15/10]

-20.11.3.215 20.11.3.118 CRITERIA AND PROCEDURES: MOTOR VEHICLE EMISSIONS BUDGET:
+20.11.3.118 CRITERIA AND PROCEDURES: MOTOR VEHICLE EMISSIONS BUDGET:

-- A. The transportation plan, TIP and project not from a conforming transportation plan and TIP shall be consistent with the motor vehicle emissions budget(s) in the applicable implementation plan (or implementation plan submission).
-This criterion applies as described in Subsections C through [$\frac{1}{2}$] $\frac{1}{2}$ of [$\frac{20.11.3.206}{20.11.3.206}$] $\frac{20.11.3.109}{20.11.3.215}$ NMAC.
-This criterion is satisfied if it is demonstrated that emissions of the pollutants or pollutant precursors described in Subsection C of [$\frac{20.11.3.215}{20.11.3.118}$ NMAC are less than or equal to the motor vehicle emissions budget(s) established in the applicable implementation plan or implementation plan submission. - B. Consistency with the motor vehicle emissions budget(s) shall be demonstrated for each year for which the applicable (or submitted) implementation plan specifically establishes motor vehicle emissions budget(s), for the attainment year (if it is within the timeframe of the transportation plan and conformity determination), for the
+A. The transportation plan, TIP and project not from a conforming transportation plan and TIP shall be consistent with the motor vehicle emissions budget(s) in the applicable implementation plan (or implementation plan submission).
+This criterion applies as described in Subsections C through N of 20.11.3.109 NMAC.
+This criterion is satisfied if it is demonstrated that emissions of the pollutants or pollutant precursors described in Subsection C of 20.11.3.118 NMAC are less than or equal to the motor vehicle emissions budget(s) established in the applicable implementation plan or implementation plan submission.

-54 55 56 last year of the timeframe of the conformity determination (as described under Subsection D of [20.11.3.203] 20.11.3.106 NMAC), and for any intermediate years within the timeframe of the conformity determination as necessary so that the years for which consistency is demonstrated are no more than 10 years apart, as follows.
+B. Consistency with the motor vehicle emissions budget(s) shall be demonstrated for each year for which the applicable (or submitted) implementation plan specifically establishes motor vehicle emissions budget(s), for the attainment year (if it is within the timeframe of the transportation plan and conformity determination), for the last year of the timeframe of the conformity determination (as described under Subsection D of 20.11.3.106 NMAC), and for any intermediate years within the timeframe of the conformity determination as necessary so that the years for which consistency is demonstrated are no more than 10 years apart, as follows:

-Until a maintenance plan is submitted:
+(1) Until a maintenance plan is submitted:

-- emissions in each year (such as milestone years and the attainment year) for which the control strategy implementation plan revision establishes motor vehicle emissions budget(s) shall be less than or equal to that years motor vehicle emissions budget(s); and - emissions in years for which no motor vehicle emissions budget(s) are specifically established shall be less than or equal to the motor vehicle emissions budget(s) established for the most recent prior year; for example, emissions in years after the attainment year for which the implementation plan does not establish a budget shall be less than or equal to the motor vehicle emissions budget(s) for the attainment year.
+(a) emissions in each year (such as milestone years and the attainment year) for which the control strategy implementation plan revision establishes motor vehicle emissions budget(s) shall be less than or equal to that years motor vehicle emissions budget(s); and

+(b) emissions in years for which no motor vehicle emissions budget(s) are specifically established shall be less than or equal to the motor vehicle emissions budget(s) established for the most recent prior year; for example, emissions in years after the attainment year for which the implementation plan does not establish a budget shall be less than or equal to the motor vehicle emissions budget(s) for the attainment year.

-When a maintenance plan has been submitted:
+(2) When a maintenance plan has been submitted: